We recommend you:

 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

 Typhoon season is between June and December when flooding, landslides and disruptions to services can occur.
 However, tropical storms and typhoons may occur in other months.
 Travellers should bear in mind that the direction and strength of typhoons can change with little warning.
-Typhoon and storm information is available from the World Meteorological Organisation Severe Weather Information Centre, USA Navy Joint Typhoon Warning Center, the USA National Weather Service Forecast Office and Humanitarian Early Warning Service.
+Typhoon and storm information is available from the World Meteorological Organisation Severe Weather Information Centre, USA Navy Joint Typhoon Warning Center, the USA National Weather Service Forecast Office and Global Disaster Alert and Coordination System.
 In the event of severe weather, you should monitor these websites.
 See also our Severe weather page.

 All oceanic regions of the world can experience tsunamis, but in the Indian and Pacific Oceans, there is a more frequent occurrence of large, destructive tsunamis because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
 See the Tsunami Warning Center website and the Tsunami Awareness brochure for more information on tsunamis.